 As mentioned above, elementary students at all levels present musicals once a year.
 Students learn the songs in music classes, but the acting is taught in a drama class.
 Students also participate in age-appropriate improv exercises.

 In an age in which technology is advancing at break-neck speeds, we cannot afford to ignore this area as the “art” it is.
-Elementary students have opportunities to explore with robotics and coding, while our secondary students have been competing in BEST Robotics, Inc. competitions since 2004.
+Elementary students use technology for typing lessons, math enrichment, and STEM activities.
+Secondary students have opportunities to explore with robotics and coding, while our secondary students have been competing in BEST Robotics, Inc. competitions since 2004.
+Additionally the is a technology elective available to secondary students.
+The course rotates tech topics year to year.
+This year the class will focus on coding in Python and basic robotics.